NiNx01/DB-Assignment/Answers.md

+## Question
-### 1. Explain the relationship between the "Product" and "Product_Category" entities from the above diagram.
+1. Explain the relationship between the "Product" and "Product_Category" entities from the above diagram.

+## Answer
 The relationship between the "Product" and "Product_Category" entities in the database is structured as a one-to-many relationship.
 This means that each product is associated with one specific product category, while a product category can have multiple products linked to it.
 This linkage is established through the utilization of a foreign key in the "Product" table.
 Specifically, the "category_id" column within the "Product" table references the primary key "id" column in the "Product_Category" table, facilitating the connection between products and their corresponding categories.

+---

-##
+## Question

-### 2. How could you ensure that each product in the "Product" table has a valid category assigned to it?
+2. How could you ensure that each product in the "Product" table has a valid category assigned to it?

+## Answer
 To ensure that each product in the "product" table has a valid category assigned to it, the following steps can be implemented:

 - **Database Constraints:** Use foreign key constraint on "category_id" column in "product" table referencing primary key "id" column in "product_category" table.
 This prevents the insertion of invalid category IDs into the "product" table.